Canadian Nuclear Laboratories

 - Deliver building projects on schedule and on budget

-The three buildings included: a business hub, a support facility, and a logistics warehouse.
-Design features include almost 100% wood timber construction, high-performance envelope, and carbon emission reductions through operations and embodied carbon, which is aligned with federal carbon emission reduction targets.
+The three buildings being delivered by the IPD Team include: a Site Entrance Building, a Support Facility and a Business Hub.
+Of which, the Site Entrance Building and Support Facility are presently operational while the Business Hub is under construction.
+Design features include almost 100 per cent mass timber construction, high-performance envelope, and carbon emission reductions through operations and embodied carbon of construction materials, which is aligned with federal carbon emission reduction targets.